tensorflow/docs/site/en/api_docs/python/tf/keras/applications/MobileNet.md

 Note that the data format convention used by the model is the one specified in the <a href="../../../tf/keras/backend/image_data_format.md"><code>tf.keras.backend.image_data_format()</code></a>.

+Note: each Keras Application expects a specific kind of input preprocessing.
+For MobileNet, call <a href="../../../tf/keras/applications/mobilenet/preprocess_input.md"><code>tf.keras.applications.mobilenet.preprocess_input</code></a>
-Caution: Be sure to properly pre-process your inputs to the application.
+on your inputs before passing them to the model.
-Please see <a href="../../../tf/keras/applications/mobilenet/preprocess_input.md"><code>applications.mobilenet.preprocess_input</code></a> for an example.

 <!-- Tabular view -->
  <table class="responsive fixed orange">